Aditya030503/Steamlit-Dashboard/README.md

 ---

-## How to Run the Application
+## 🚀 How to Run the Application

 ### **Prerequisites**
 1. Install Python 3.8 or above.
 2. Install dependencies using pip:
     ```bash
-    pip install streamlit pandas numpy plotly folium geopandas
+    pip install streamlit pandas numpy plotly folium geopandas streamlit-folium
     ```

 ### **Steps to Run**